edisedis777/I-Ching-Reader/README.md

 Contributions, issues, and feature requests are welcome!

+## 🙏 Credits
+- This project was inspired by the work of Drasny József on the I Ching Globe.
+You can read more about it here: [I Ching Globe PDF](https://www.pascal-man.com/navigation/faq-java-browser/PDF-I-Ching/yiglobe.pdf)
+- [I Ching on Wikibooks](https://en.wikibooks.org/wiki/I_Ching/The_64_Hexagrams) for the hexagram data

 ## 📜 License

 This project is licensed under the GNU Affero General Public License v3.0 License.
 See the `LICENSE` file for details.